herambnemlekar/literature-review/lime picking.md

     - Claim: Improves upon Informed-RRT\*
     - Does not test against Informed-RRT\*, only RRT\* and RRT\*-Smart.
 RRT\*-AB more efficient than RRT\* and RRT\*-Smart.
     - It searches a path using RRT\* by random sampling within a constrained *connectivity region* defined by the start and goal configuration.
 After a *complete scan* if a path is not found, the connectivity region is increased.
     - Does not say how connectivity region and complete scan are implemented.
+However it seems it is along a straight line connecting start and goal configurations.
-If the complete scan determines that path is not found after too many samples. then the efficiency of this method would be as poor as RRT\*.
+    - If the complete scan determines that path is not found after too many samples. then the efficiency of this method would be as poor as RRT\*.

 1. [RRT\*N: an efficient approach to path planning in 3D for Static and Dynamic Environments](https://www.tandfonline.com/doi/pdf/10.1080/01691864.2020.1850349?needAccess=true)
     - Claim: Improves upon Informed-RRT\* and Bidirectional RRT\*.